UVADS/ds5110/04_mllib_intro_and_supervised_learning/intro_and_learning_outcomes.md

 ## INTRODUCTION

+In this module, we will begin by learning about sparse vectors and matrices.
+Spark uses these objects heavily to reduce processing and storage requirements.
-In this module, you will get an overview of machine learning in PySpark using the MLlib package.
-Then, you will learn how to implement classification and regression tasks.
+Next, we will begin using the Spark MLlib package for machine learning.
+Then you will start using MLlib to implement classification and regression models.

 Important point about MLlib:
 MLlib supports two interfaces for implementing machine learning.